 A secondary-level total cohort consists of all students who first enter grade 9 anywhere or, in the case of ungraded students with disabilities, reach their seventeenth birthday in a particular school year (July 1 - June 30).
 The "year" used to identify the cohort is the year in which the July 1 - December 31 dates fall.
 For more detailed information on cohort definitions, see the SIRS Manual.

-A student enrolled in a 4- or 5-year bachelor's degree program, an associate's degree program, or a vocational or technical program below the baccalaureate.
+A student enrolled in, or taking courses creditable toward, a 4- or 5-year bachelor's degree program, an associate's degree program, or a vocational or technical program below the baccalaureate.
+High School students taking degree-credit work are included in the counts of all enrolled undergraduates.